Wakakozake

 Wakakozake (ワカコ酒) is a Japanese manga series by Chie Shinkyu.
 It has been serialized by Tokuma Shoten in the seinen manga magazine Monthly Comic Zenon since the September 2011 issue; it is also available on Web Comic Zenyon.
 The series has twenty-four volumes so far; the first volume was released in May 2013, and the latest release in February 2025.

 It was adapted into a Japanese television drama by North Stars Pictures starring Rina Takeda, and a short-length anime television series by Office DCI aired from July 5, 2015, to September 20, 2015.
 Season 1 of the live action adaptation was aired April 3, 2015, followed by the second season, released on January 8, 2016, and the third season, released on April 7, 2017.
 After a year's hiatus, the fourth season aired on January 7, 2019.
 On October 24, 2019, TV Tokyo and Monthly Comic Zenon simultaneously announced that the Season 5 of the live-action adaptation would air in January 2020.

 All adaptations, both anime and live-action, were broadcast on TV Tokyo and BS Japan.
 The anime is currently streaming on Crunchyroll, with the platform also streaming two early seasons of the live-action adaptation; both are distributed by SPO Entertainment.
-As of 2019, it is unknown when Crunchyroll will release Season 3, 4, and 5 of the live-action Wakakozake.
+As of 2019, it is unknown when Crunchyroll will release Seasons 3, 4, and 5 of the live-action Wakakozake.

 A spin-off manga written by Nenzu Nyanbara titled Taishū Sakaba Wakao - Wakako-zake Betten was serialized in Tokuma Shoten's Web Comic Zenyon from January 2019 to July 2022.
 Seven volumes were published.